-Are you looking for a compassionate listening ear.
+People in our world are looking for a compassionate listening ear.
 Humans experiencing our stressful, fast paced society might feel the need to make changes in their life.
-Individuals, children, and families in transition sometimes need extra support as an individual, parent, child, or family?
-Want to develop relationship skills with each other.
+Individuals, children, and families in transition sometimes need extra support to build relationship skills with each other.
 Equestrians may want to start a path to develop a deeper, trusting relationship with their equine partner.
 These are just a few of the ways collaborative, client-centered and creative therapies can help you.
 In a non-judgmental, open-minded & open-hearted place, we can work through life’s challenges, together.
 My approach to helping clients reach these goals includes working with the client and your equine partner, through Equine Assisted Psychotherapy.